 Twelve Apostles or Twelve Olympians?

-5 Nights – Sydney, the capital city of New South Wales.
+Sydney – 5 Nights, the capital city of New South Wales.

-- Spend a day at Bondi Beach.
-Enjoy the Bondi to Bronte coastal walk.
+- Spend a day at Bondi Beach and enjoy the Bondi to Bronte coastal walk.

 - Catch the ferry to Manly and spend an enjoyable afternoon there.

-- Climb the Sydney Harbour Bridge and wonder about the botanical gardens.
+- Climb the Sydney Harbour Bridge and wander around the Royal Botanic Garden Sydney.

-- Drive to Jervis Bay and check out Hyams Beach, known for its whiter than white sand.
+- Drive to Jervis Bay on the southern side of Sydney and check out Hyams Beach, known for its whiter than white sand.

 Blame it on Hermes if you don’t enjoy this trip.
 Odds are you won’t.